 Husky Horizontal Milling Machine

-The cast-iron overarm of was of modern rigid dovetail type and slid on precision ground ways.
-The Husky weighed approximately 520 kg.
-And had dimensions of: base: 18" x 24", a depth from front to back of 37" and stood 50" high.
+The Husky weighed approximately 520 kg in its horizontal form and had dimensions of: base: 18" x 24", a depth from front to back of 37" and stood 50" high.

 Although known to have been branded a "Husky" for the UK and South African markets, the use of a bolt-on badge means that might have been sold in other regions with a different name: perhaps the Bulldog" or "Pit Bull" - but certainly not "Chihuahua".